Alexander PushkinRead Now

-As racial tensions grew in America it affected the music industry, Simone was not happy with America and its politics and moved out of the country.
-She began living in other countries including Liberia, Switzerland, England, Barbados and South France.
-During this time, she struggled with finances, the rigors of the music industry and the IRS.
-Despite her troubles she continued to create music, she began covering popular music and adding her own flavor to the songs.
+As racial tensions grew in America it began affecting the music industry.
+Simone was not happy with America and its politics, so she moved out of the country.
+She began living in other countries including Liberia, Switzerland, England, Barbados, and South France.
+During this time, she struggled with finances, the rigors of the music industry, and the IRS.
+Despite her troubles, she continued to create music.
+She began covering popular music and adding her own flavor to the songs.
 She covered Bob Dylan’s “The Times They Are A-Changin” and “Here Comes the Sun,” by the Beatles.
 She would later record “I Want a Little Sugar in My Bowl,” before taking a musical break.
-In 1978 she returned to the music scene and released the album Baltimore, which was received well by critics but did not sell well commercially.
+In 1978, she returned to the music scene and released the album “Baltimore”, which was received well by critics but did not sell well commercially.

-Melvin Tolson was born in Moberley, Missouri in 1898, to parents Reverend Alonzo Tolson and Lera Tolson.
-Lera Tolson was a seamstress and Reverend Tolson served at several Churches in the Missouri, Iowa and Kansas City areas; Tolson’s parent stressed the importance of education with their four children.
-In 1912 he published his first poem, “The Wreck of the Titanic,” in the Oskaloosa, Iowa newspaper.
-He also became the senior class poet at Lincoln High School.
-In 1918 Tolson graduated from Lincoln High School in Kansas City, Missouri, and then attended Fisk University before transferring to Lincoln University in Pennsylvania as a freshman.
-Tolson received his Bachelors of Arts with honors from Lincoln University in 1923.
-During his time at Lincoln University he met Ruth Southall; they married in 1922 and had four children.
-In 1924 after graduating from Lincoln University, Tolson became an instructor of English and Speech at Wiley College in Marshall, Texas.
-He not only taught at Wiley College, he coached the junior varsity football team, directed the theater club, cofounded the black intercollegiate Southern Association of Dramatic Speech and Arts, and organized the Wiley Forensic Society, which was the Wiley College debating club.
+On February 6, 1898, Melvin Tolson was born in Moberley, Missouri, his parents were Reverend Alonzo Tolson and Lera Tolson.
+Lera Tolson was a seamstress and Reverend Tolson served at several Churches in Missouri, Iowa, and Kansas City.
+In 1912, Melvin Tolson published his first poem, “The Wreck of the Titanic,” in the Oskaloosa, Iowa newspaper.
+He also became the senior class poet at Lincoln High School in Kansas City, Missouri.
+In 1918, Tolson graduated from Lincoln High School, after graduation, he was admitted to Fisk University before transferring to Lincoln University in Pennsylvania during his freshman year.
+Tolson received his Bachelor of Arts with honors from Lincoln University in 1923.
+During his time at Lincoln University, he met Ruth Southall, they married in 1922 and produced four children.
+In 1924, after graduating from Lincoln University, Tolson became an instructor of English and Speech at Wiley College in Marshall, Texas.
+He not only taught at Wiley College, but he also coached the junior varsity football team, directed the theater club, co-founded the black intercollegiate Southern Association of Dramatic Speech and Arts, and organized the Wiley Forensic Society, which was the Wiley College Debate Club.

-The debating club earned national acclaim by winning and breaking the color barrier very successfully.
-They maintained a ten year winning streak, from 1929 to 1939, Tolson wrote all of the speeches and the team memorized the speeches and used them.
+The debate club earned national acclaim by dominating their competition and breaking the color barrier.
+They maintained a ten-year winning streak from 1929 to 1939.
+Tolson wrote all of the speeches, and the team memorized the speeches and used them during the debates.
 Tolson became such a master debater, that he would write the rebuttals for his opponents opposing arguments before the debate.
-In 1931 he began pursuing his master degree in English and Comparative Literature at Columbia University.
-There he became acquainted with artist from the Harlem Renaissance and was inspired to make his place within the history of black American art.
+In 1931, he began pursuing his master's degree in English and Comparative Literature at Columbia University.
+At Columbia Tolson became acquainted with artists from the Harlem Renaissance and was inspired to make his place within the history of black American art.
 Using that inspiration, Tolson named his Master’s thesis “The Harlem Writers.”
 Tolson also began working on another collection of poetry, which was later published in 1979 as A Gallery of Harlem Portraits.
 That same year he began working with V.F.
-Calverton, the editor of Modern Quarterly; Tolson began writing “Cabbages and Caviar”, a column for the Washington Tribune which ran from 1937 to 1944.
-Tolson also taught English and drama at Langston University in Langston, Oklahoma, as well as organized the sharecroppers when he lived in South Texas.
-In 1935 Tolson led his Wiley College debate team to a National Championship over the University of Southern California.
+Calverton, the editor of the Modern Quarterly journal.
+Tolson wrote “Caviar and Cabbage”, a column for the Washington Tribune from 1937 to 1944.
+Tolson also taught English and drama at Langston University in Langston, Oklahoma, and organized the sharecroppers while living in South Texas.
+In 1935, Tolson led his Wiley College debate team to a National Championship over the University of Southern California.
 Tolson was working to support his family, but he always found time for his art.
-In 1939 he published his first significant poem Dark Symphony; the poem won a national poetry contest sponsored by the American Negro Exposition.
-The poem was later published in Atlantic Monthly; the poem also got the attention of an editor who published his first collection of verse, Rendezvous with America, in 1944.
+In 1939, he published his first significant poem Dark Symphony; the poem won a national poetry contest sponsored by the American Negro Exposition.
+The poem was later published in Atlantic Monthly, the poem also got the attention of an editor who published his first collection of verses, Rendezvous with America, in 1944.